Are cruise ships fueling overtourism?

 Growing industry

-"The whole tourism market is growing extremely rapidly," says Martin Griffiths of the Cruise Lines International Association (CLIA), an association of cruise companies.
+"The whole tourism market is growing extremely rapidly," says Martyn Griffiths of the Cruise Lines International Association (CLIA), an association of cruise companies.
 "But we're still a very small part of tourism as a whole."

 Griffiths is keen to place the cruise ship boom in context, saying that in increasingly crowded cities like Venice, Dubrovnik or Barcelona, ships only account for 5% of visitors.
 "So even if we were to take cruising away from those destinations, it really wouldn't address a lot of the overtourism problems that we see," he tells CNN Travel.